 In August 2011, Tenaris and its wholly-owned subsidiary Talta - Trading e Marketing Sociedad Unipessoal Lda (Talta), initiated arbitration proceedings against Venezuela before the International Centre for Settlement of Investment Disputes (ICSID) in Washington D.C., pursuant to the bilateral investment treaties entered into by Venezuela with the Belgium-Luxembourg Economic Union and Portugal.
-In these proceedings, Tenaris and Talta seek adequate and effective compensation for the accounting treatment applicable to non-voluntary dispositions of assets.
+In these proceedings, Tenaris and Talta seek adequate and effective compensation for the expropriation of their investment in Matesi.
+This case was registered by the ICSID on September 30, 2011.